Martian01/mrhttpd/Readme.md

 ## Configuration

 Mrhttpd is configured at compile time and only at compile time.
-This, in combination with the small size, makes it suitable for embedded systems.
+In combination with the small size, this makes it suitable for embedded systems.

 In order to configure mrhttpd you load the file `mrhttpd.conf` into an editor.
 The file distributed with mrhttpd contains explanations of the possible settings as part of the commentary.